19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (4) All sums collected by the Authority under subsection (1) or (1A) shall be paid into the Consolidated Fund.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Recovery of fees, expenses, etc.

-41B\.
+177\.
 There shall be recoverable as a civil debt due to the Authority from the financial institution concerned —

 (a) the amount of any fees payable to the Authority under section 29 or under any rules issued under section 29A; and

 (b) any remuneration and expenses payable by the financial institution to —

-(i) a statutory adviser appointed under section 30AAB(2);
+(i) a statutory adviser appointed under section 33(2);

+[Act 31 of 2017 wef 04/06/2018]

-(ii) a statutory manager appointed under section 30AAB(2);
+(ii) a statutory manager appointed under section 33(2);

+[Act 31 of 2017 wef 04/06/2018]

-(iii) the Authority or any person appointed by the Authority under section 13B in relation to the Authority’s assumption of control of any business of the financial institution under section 30AAB; and
+(iii) the Authority or any person appointed by the Authority under section 13B in relation to the Authority’s assumption of control of any business of the financial institution under section 33; and

+[Act 31 of 2017 wef 04/06/2018]

 (iv) any person appointed to perform any independent assessment under Part IVA or IVB.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Exemption

-41C\.—(1) The Authority may, by regulations, exempt any person or class of persons from all or any of the provisions of Parts IVA, VA and VB and any regulations made under section 27A, 27B, 28A, 30AAJ, 30AAM, 30P or 30W, subject to such conditions or restrictions as may be prescribed.
+178\.—(1) The Authority may, by regulations, exempt any person or class of persons from all or any of the provisions of Parts IVA, VA and VB and any regulations made under section 27A, 27B, 28A, 41, 51, 144 or 151, subject to such conditions or restrictions as may be prescribed.

+[Act 31 of 2017 wef 04/06/2018]

 (2) The Authority may, on the application of any person, by notice in writing exempt the person from —

-(a) all or any of the provisions of Parts IVA, VA and VB and any regulations made under section 27A, 27B, 28A, 30AAJ, 30AAM, 30P or 30W; and
+(a) all or any of the provisions of Parts IVA, VA and VB and any regulations made under section 27A, 27B, 28A, 41, 51, 144 or 151; and

+[Act 31 of 2017 wef 04/06/2018]

 (b) all or any of the requirements specified in any direction made by the Authority under this Act,